MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

 ## Trigger a desktop flow run

 By using Dataverse, you can add the functionality of triggering a desktop flow through your application.
-To do this, you need to use the [RunDesktopFlow action](/dynamics365/customer-engagement/web-api/rundesktopflow).
+To implement this functionality, you need to use the [RunDesktopFlow action](/dynamics365/customer-engagement/web-api/rundesktopflow).

 To call the action, you'll need the following information.